Flooding

 Freshet

 The Township maintains a comprehensive flood risk protection program.
 This program is reviewed annually and includes regular inspections.
-Township staff closely monitors snow pack and runoff forecasts as provided by the Ministry of Environment.
+Township staff closely monitor snowpack and runoff forecasts as provided by the BC Ministry of Environment River Forecast Center.

 Clear gutters and storm drains

-Ensure the Township gutters and storm drains (inlet drains) around your property are clear of leaves, garbage, and other debris.
-To help prevent flooding in your neighbourhood, remove debris from nearby gutters, as it can take crews several hours to clear blockages during a storm.
+Clear your homes gutters.
+To help prevent flooding in your neighbourhood, ensure the Township gutters and storm drains (inlet drains) around your property are clear of leaves, garbage, and other debris.

 Clean your foundation drains